bolt/docs/docs/fields/templateselect.md

 start with an underscore (`_`).
 So, a file like `_partial_menu.twig` isn't shown.

-Using the `filter` options, you cam provide a glob pattern that decides which templates to show.
+Using the `filter` options, you can provide a glob pattern that decides which templates to show.
 For example: to only match `twig` templates that start with the word "pages" you can do this: